BBC iPlayer Detecting VPN? Here’s how to fix that! (October 2018)

 The workaround is pretty logical.
 You need to buy a VPN that gives you access to IP addresses that aren’t blacklisted by BBC iPlayer.

-I’ve been using NordVPN (£2.04/month) since March and haven’t experienced any problems accessing BBC iPlayer.
+I’ve been using NordVPN (£2.04/month) since March – all the way from New Zealand – and haven’t had any problems streaming BBC iPlayer.

 If you can afford it, another good way to beat iPlayer’s VPN ban (in the long run) is to use a dedicated IP.
 Using a VPN with a dedicated IP means you won’t be sharing your connection with thousands of other customers – so your connection won’t ever get blacklisted.
 I’ve also been using PureVPN with a dedicated IP (£3.62/month) since December and haven’t experienced any problems accessing BBC iPlayer.
 NordVPN has also added dedicated IPs to its list of features, however, it’s more expensive – costing £52/year.